Basis of Presentation and Summary of Significant Accounting Policies

 Basis of Presentation

 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with Birch’s audited financial statements and notes thereto included in the Form 8-K filed by Fusion with the Securities and Exchange Commission (“SEC”) on May 10, 2018.
 The December 31, 2017 balance sheet information included herein was derived from the audited financial statements of Birch as of that date.
 The accompanying condensed consolidated financial statements have been prepared in accordance with US GAAP for interim financial information, the instructions for Form 10-Q and the rules and regulations of the SEC.
 Accordingly, since they are interim statements, the accompanying unaudited condensed consolidated financial statements do not include all of the information and notes required by US GAAP for annual financial statements, but reflect all adjustments consisting of normal, recurring adjustments, that are necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented.
 Management believes that the disclosures made in these unaudited condensed consolidated interim financial statements are adequate to make the information not misleading.
-Reclassifications for the transfer of certain assets from intangibles to property and equipment have been made to the prior period consolidated financial statements to conform to the current presentation
+Interim results are not necessarily indicative of the results that may be expected for the 2018 fiscal year or for any other future periods.
+Certain reclassifications have been made to the prior period consolidated financial statements to conform to the current period presentation, including the transfer of certain assets from intangibles to property and equipment.

 Principles of Consolidation